HaoXuAI/Proxy-Simulator/README.md

 Visiting About Firefox will automatically update your browser to the most recent version.

-To configure Firefox to work with a proxy, visit
+To configure Firefox to work with a proxy, visit:

     1. Preferences > Advanced > Network > Settings
     2. put the proxy id